shtrived/pizza-42/README.md

-# Sample 01 - Login
+# Pizza - 42: Demo app for Auth0

 The purpose of this article is to demonstrate how simple it is to set up and use the new Single Page Application SDK, and authenticate a user in your application using Auth0's Universal Login Page.